 4. Surround yourself with supportive information.

-Read blogs like I Quit Sugar.
-Watch fascinating lectures.
-Arm yourself with the latest science about why sugar is damaging.
-Research what to do about sugar cravings.
-Learn from the experts.
-Buy books like the 21 Day Sugar Detox.
+Read blogs like I Quit Sugar, watch lectures, arm yourself with the latest science about why sugar is damaging and learn what to do about sugar cravings.
 When you educate yourself and believe in something on an intellectual level, it’s much easier to put your knowledge into action and stick with it.

 5. Be skeptical of “health foods”.